List of Coptic Orthodox churches in Australia: Monastery of St Anthony, Heathcote, Victoria

 The monastery is situated on 150 acre of land.
 It is the first Coptic monastery to be established in Australia.
-The monastery is currently under the direct jurisdiction of Bishop Suriel, Bishop of the Diocese of Melbourne and affiliated regions.(currently relieved of eparchial shepherding) The abbot of the monastery is the bishop of the diocese.
-There are a total of two monks who live and worship in the monastery:
+The monastery is currently under the direct jurisdiction of Bishop Suriel, Bishop of the Diocese of Melbourne and affiliated regions. (currently relieved of eparchial shepherding) The abbot of the monastery is the bishop of the diocese.
+There is one monk who lives and worships in the monastery: